- Written by Mike Gruwell

 The Argus has an unlimited lifetime (as long as it passes each 4-year functional test).
 The batteries must be replaced every 6 months, or every repack.
 A functional test, inspection and download of information of the unit is required every 4 years ($140) and can be sent to several different service centers throughout the U.S., including ChutingStar (click here).
 The unit has a menu screen with a variety of options.
 The unit is water resistant.
 The control unit, cutter, battery and water filter are field-replaceable by riggers.
 Users can access their jump numbers, freefall time and freefall speed on the Argus.
 ChutingStar currently sells used Argus units on our site when available, and are listed when in stock at this link.
 The Argus is currently not allowed to be used in a few rigs due to a recent issue with the cutter.
 Find out if your rig is affected by recent service bulletins before purchasing one.
 The Argus units can currently be used in the Mirage, Wings, Infinity, Basik and Next containers.

 The m2 is available in versions of EXPERT, SPEED, STUDENT or TANDEM.
 The mode can be changed by the factory.
+Two of the units can be switch to other modes for a day of use, and then reverts back the next day.
+The EXPERT can be switched to SPEED, and the STUDENT can be switched to EXPERT.
 Other main features of the m2 are: Lifetime of 15 years, no scheduled service, battery life of up to 15,000 jumps, stores the flight record during active use, replaceable cutter and is able to be submersed under water.

 In the U.S., the m2 currently has approvals for use in the following rigs: Javelin, Vector, Wings, Icon, Infinity, Basik 7 and Mirage.
 But other approvals may already be completed as well.
 Contact your rig manufacturer for more information.
 ChutingStar currently sells the m2 for $999 at this link.